micahparker/mokuso/README.md

 * **Deep linking**: Navigate using links, buttons, native browser buttons or whatever else and watch the smooth page animations without a page reload.
 * **Excellent JavaScript code organization**: Group page specific content with a consistent naming convention for easy project management.
 * **Easy (I mean EASY) to use**: Click around on the sample project and you will see what I mean.
 * **Render Liberation**: Dont like MVVM?
 Mokuso comes with out-of-box support for React as well.
-Have you own opinions about renderers (who doesnt)? provide your own by sublcassing the simple mokuso.Renderer class.
+Have you own opinions about renderers (who doesnt)? provide your own by extend the simple mokuso.Renderer class.
 * **Require.what?**: Prefer browserify or some other method of resolving modules?
-Just like for rendering engines just subclass the mokuso.Resolver class and pass it in.
+Just like for rendering engines, extend the mokuso.Resolver class and pass it in the constructor options.

 ####Why Kendo?